ibm-cloud-docs/Cloudant/best-practices/best-practices1.md

 ## Avoid using attachments
 {: #avoid-using-attachments}

 {{site.data.keyword.cloudant_short_notm}} has support for storing attachments alongside documents, a long-standing feature it inherits from CouchDB.
-If you’re using {{site.data.keyword.cloudant_short_notm}} as a backend for a web application, it can be handy to store small icons and other static assets such as CSS and JavaScript files with the data.
+If you use {{site.data.keyword.cloudant_short_notm}} as a backend for a web application, you can also store small icons and other static assets such as CSS and JavaScript files with the data.

 You must consider a few things before you use attachments in {{site.data.keyword.cloudant_short_notm}} today, especially if you’re looking at larger assets such as images and videos: